ticpu/libeatmyxattr/README.md

 Talks/Video
 -----------

-libeatmydata was the product of a talk I gave back at linux.conf.au 2007, titled "Eat My Data: How Everybody gets File IO Wrong" - I also gave this talk at OSCON.
+libeatmyxattr was the product of a talk I gave back at linux.conf.au 2007, titled "Eat My Data: How Everybody gets File IO Wrong" - I also gave this talk at OSCON.
 This talk went over the common mistakes people make when using POSIX file IO routines.